The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Introduction

+Our results are shown in the aspects of density field, halo mass function, 3D power spectrum and 1D flux power spectrum with Lyman-alpha forest data.
+We show that the effect of QP in structure formation is non-trivial and introduce important suppression in the growth of structures.
 Inspired by the linear theory summarized in Ref.~\citep{mo2010galaxy}, we have calculated the uncertainty range of the 1D flux power spectrum based on the unknown hydrogen gas temperature properties.
-The suppression of the 1D flux power spectrum from higher gas temperature behaves like the suppression caused by FDM, and the current constraint on the gas temperature is not tight enough to set the lower bound on FDM mass at about $10^{-22}\ev$.
+The suppression of the 1D flux power spectrum from higher gas temperature behaves like the suppression caused by FDM.

 This paper is arranged as follows.
-In Sec.~\ref{Sec:LyA}, we introduce two surveys about Lyman-alpha forest from BOSS and XQ-100.
 In Sec.~\ref{sec:method}, we discuss the methodology of the simulation, simulation set-up and initial conditions.
 We also review the linear theory of 1D flux power spectrum calculation.
-In Sec.~\ref{Sec:result}, we present our result in the aspect of density field, halo mass function, 3D power spectrum and 1D flux power spectrum.
-We compare our 1D flux power spectrum to the Lyman-alpha forest data and comment on the constraint on FDM mass range.
-In Sec.~\ref{sec:discussion}, we carefully discussed about the simulation uncertainties and gas temperature uncertainty.
+In Sec.~\ref{Sec:result}, we present our results in the aspects of density field, halo mass function, 3D power spectrum and 1D flux power spectrum.
+We compare our 1D flux power spectrum to the Lyman-alpha forest data.
+In Sec.~\ref{sec:discussion}, we discuss the gas temperature uncertainty.
 Finally, we summarize our outcomes in Sec.~\ref{Sec:conclusion}.